PaulZC/Arctic_Circle_Crossing_Predictor/README.md

 [![Arctic Circle crossing times](./Crossing_Times.png)](./Crossing_Times.png)

+**Note:** based on the sailing of the MS Polarlys on 2024-12-04, the Arctic Circle crossing is defined as when the vessel passes alongside the Polar Circle Globe on Vikingen Island (66° 31' 57.7").

 ## Step 5 : Extract data

 [Extract_Data.py](./Extract_Data.py) will search through the pickle file and extract data for the chosen vessel and time window.
 It calculates: the cumulative distance travelled in Nautical Miles; remaining distance to the destination; the distance to the Arctic Circle.
 The extracted data is saved to a second pickle file.
 The data in the second pickle file can be plotted with [Plot_Data.py](./Plot_Data.py).